ashleycampion/p-and-s/README.md

 Click on the green 'Clone or download' button near the top right of this page, and then select 'Download ZIP'.
 You will then need to unzip the downloaded file.
 You can download 7-zip [here](https://www.7-zip.org/download.html).

 ### What is Needed to Run the Python Scripts
 Python 3.7.4 was used to create the scripts in this repository (download it [here](https://www.python.org/downloads/)).
+Detailed instructions on how to download and install the latest version of Python are available [here](https://realpython.com/installing-python/).
 Any version of Python 3 can run the scripts.
 You can also download Python by downloading the Python distribution, Anaconda.
 You can download Anaconda [here](https://www.anaconda.com/distribution/), and you will find instructions on how to download and install Anaconda for Windows [here](https://docs.anaconda.com/anaconda/install/windows/).

 ### How to Run the Python Scripts
 See the section 'How to Run Python Scripts Using the Command-Line' [here](https://realpython.com/run-python-scripts/).